-1 A superannuation benefit can only be paid when a condition of release under the Superannuation Industry (Supervision) Act 1993 is met.
-These payments may be made to you directly by the insurer on behalf of the Trustee.
+- 1 A superannuation benefit can only be paid when a condition of release under the Superannuation Industry (Supervision) Act 1993 is met. - 2 For an approved insurance claim with a lump sum insured benefit (e.g. TPD benefit) the benefit amount will usually be paid by the insurer to the Trustee.
+That benefit amount along with your superannuation account balance can then generally be paid to you by the Trustee.
 The insurer is not part of the Insignia Financial Group.